Scream (1996 film): Filming

-Principal photography began on April 15, 1996, on a $14 million budget.
+Principal photography began on April 15, 1996, with a budget of $14 million.
 (Note: The 1996 budget of $14 million is equivalent to $ in .)
-The first week was spent filming the Casey Becker scenes.
-To elicit the necessary emotions, Barrymore recalled a sad story developed with Craven and made herself hyperventilate.
-To enhance her performance, Jackson was situated outside the house so that he could see Barrymore while making the calls but she could not see him.
-Jackson was used similarly for other Ghostface call scenes, and never met the cast in person.
-He said "the scariest monsters are the monsters you don't see, but the monsters you make in your mind.
+The first week of filming focused on the Casey Becker scenes.
+To achieve the necessary emotional intensity, Barrymore recalled a sad story she had developed with Craven and deliberately hyperventilated.
+To further enhance her performance, Jackson was positioned outside the house during the phone-call scenes so he could see Barrymore while remaining unseen by her.
+Jackson was used similarly for the film's other Ghostface call sequences and never met the cast in person.
+He explained, "the scariest monsters are the monsters you don't see, but the monsters you make in your mind.
 So just having the voice to react to made it larger in their minds".

-For safety, stunt performers portrayed the killer in costume, although Craven portrays the killer in parts of the opening.
-The first few days of filming used a custom mask designed for Scream, but Craven did not like it and reshot various scenes with the Fun World design before it was licensed.
-Because the hung Casey was to appear gutted from chest to waist, effects artist Howard Berger decided against applying prosthetics to Barrymore in favor of a mannequin that could be hollowed out, showing her spine holding her upper and lower parts together.
-The effect was enhanced with various rubber and vinyl guts.
-For Steve Orth's death, KNB created an open back chair allowing the actor to kneel behind a hollowed out anatomical mannequin torso cut open at the abdomen and filled with latex, rubber, and gelatin intestines.
+For safety reasons, stunt performers portrayed Ghostface in costume, although Craven himself performed as the killer in portions of the opening sequence.
+The first days of filming used a custom-designed mask created specifically for Scream, but Craven disliked the design and later reshot scenes using the Fun World mask before it was licensed.
+To create Casey's hanging corpse, effects artist Howard Berger rejected prosthetics in favor of a hollow mannequin that exposed the character's spine connecting the upper and lower halves of the body.
+Rubber and vinyl organs were added to complete the effect.
+For Steve Orth's death scene, KNB constructed an open-backed chair that allowed the actor to kneel behind a hollow anatomical torso filled with latex, rubber, and gelatin intestines.